NBISweden/LocalEGA-helm/README.md

 ## Install fake CEGA

-Unless you cloned the git repo woy need to download the cega chart:
+Unless you cloned the git repo you need to download the cega chart:

 ```console
 helm fetch --untar ega-charts/cega